What is the Dilatation Schedule after Imperforate Anus Repair?

 Changing the Size of the Dilator

-Every week, you will increase the size of the dilator, using the next larger size.
+Every week, you will increase the size of the dilator, using the next size up in number.
 Continue to dilate your child’s anus two times a day until you get to the goal size set by the doctor.
+Please do not go higher in size above the goal set.

 Tips about Dilatations